 The first thing you need to decide on an overnight layover is if you want to stay close to the airport or in the city.
 Unless you leave really early or arrive really late we suggest you stay in the city, close to the station.
 This way you can both enjoy Amsterdam’s nightlife and be in the airport within a few minutes.

 There are many hotels, hostels, and guesthouses within walking distance to the central station, but you should book them as soon as possible as they are very popular among travelers.
 These are some of our favorites:

 - Ibis – Probably the closest to the station.
-Not as good as the Doubletree but still good.
+Obviously not as luxurious as the Doubletree, but still good.

 - Or you can click here and choose your favorite!

-If you end up choosing to stay close to the airport we should stay in one of the 3 hotels referred above:
+If you end up choosing to stay close to the airport we should stay in one of the 3 hotels mentioned above:

 - Sheraton – Very comfortable but the most expensive option here.

 - Hilton – very close to the airport; it has very nice rooms at a better price than the Sheraton.